 Eye care providers cite tariffs, inflation as major concerns in first half of 2025

-As many as 9 in 10 providers reporting tariffs having the most strongly impacted wholesale eyewear prices, with 8 out of 10 providers stating that tariffs are affecting wholesale practice supplies.
+As many as 9 in 10 providers report tariffs having most strongly impacted wholesale eyewear prices, with 8 out of 10 stating that tariffs are affecting wholesale practice supplies.

 New research from The Vision Council cites tariffs and inflation as major concerns for eye care providers.1 The report, Provider inSights Q1 and Q2 2025, also found that the majority of eye care providers have been feeling the impacts of tariffs on wholesale eyewear prices, according to a news release.

-The study that the report is based on was conducted online from June 30-July 7, 2025 by using The Vision Council’s eye care provider research panel.1
+The study that the report is based on was conducted online from June 30 to July 7, 2025, using The Vision Council’s eye care provider research panel.1

 In terms of tariffs’ impacts, 62% of providers report tariffs having already affected their practices, with 66% expecting continued or worsening impacts through the end of the year.
-As many as 9 in 10 providers reporting tariffs having the most strongly impacted wholesale eyewear prices, with 8 out of 10 providers stating that tariffs are affecting wholesale practice supplies.1
+As many as 9 in 10 providers report tariffs having most strongly impacted wholesale eyewear prices, with 8 out of 10 stating that tariffs affect wholesale practice supplies.1

-Hiring challenges also persisted in the first half of 2025 for eye care providers, with 72% reporting said challenges at their practices, with little improvement expected in 2025.
-Staff retention, however, has improved by 8% in comparison to 2024 but is projected to remain steady through the rest of 2025.1
+Hiring challenges also persisted in the first half of 2025 for eye care providers, with 72% reporting such challenges at their practices, with little improvement expected.
+Staff retention, however, has improved by 8% in comparison with 2024 but is projected to remain steady through the rest of 2025.1

 Additionally, 76% of providers do not currently offer telehealth services, and around 40% of providers offer smart eyewear to their patients.1

-Recent tariff news pertains to reciprocal tariffs for many key trade partners, which went into effect on August 7, which ended a temporary pause in enforcement that was first announced in April 2025.
-The new reciprocal tariff rates were outlined in an Executive Order published by the White House, vary country by country, and range from 15% to 41% on imports.
-Countries that are not the EU, Japan, Vietnam, Taiwan, India, and Brazil incurred a 10% reciprocal tariff.
-The EU is slated for a 15% as dependent on the existing regular tariff rate associated with a product, Japan at 15%, Vietnam at 20%, Taiwan at 20%, India at 25%, and Brazil at a 10% reciprocal in addition to a 40% retaliatory tariff.
+Recent tariff news pertains to reciprocal tariffs for many key trade partners, which went into effect on August 7, ending a temporary pause in enforcement that was first announced in April 2025.
+The new reciprocal tariff rates were outlined in an executive order published by the White House, vary from country to country, and range from 15% to 41% on imports.
+Countries other than the European Union, Japan, Vietnam, Taiwan, India, and Brazil incurred a 10% reciprocal tariff.
+The European Union is slated for a 15% reciprocal tariff as dependent on the existing regular tariff rate associated with a product, with Japan at 15%, Vietnam at 20%, Taiwan at 20%, India at 25%, and Brazil at a 10% reciprocal in addition to a 40% retaliatory tariff.
 Eyewear products from China remain most impacted overall by tariffs, with 89% of sunglasses, 72% of plastic frames and mountings, and 19% of non-glass lenses imported into the US being from China.2

 References: